 The study was designed to be inclusive of all parents by allowing up to four interviews per baby with up to two birth parents and their co-resident partners.
 Within the baby's main household, a 60-minute face-to-face interview was sought with the parent (mother or father) who spent the most time caring for the baby (the primary informant), as well as (where applicable) a further 30-minute interview, either face-to-face or online, with a co-resident additional informant (this was usually the baby's biological father).
 This design was innovative for not assuming that the mother was the parent providing most care to the child.
 The OHP interview was 40 minutes, with an additional informant interview also available for their partner if they had one.

 Up to four interviews per baby:

-Interview 1: 60-minute face-toface interview with parent who is main carer.
+60-minute face-toface interview with parent who is main carer.

-Interview 2: 30-minute interview, either face-to-face or online, with a co-resident carer. parent.
-Interview 4: 30-minute interview with OHP's co-resident partner.
+30-minute interview, either face-to-face or online, with a co-resident carer.

-40-minute interview

-with own-household
+40-minute interview with own-household parent.